simranraina1984/Fake-News-Detection-using-Machine-Learning/README.md

 Key steps involved:

-Importing and exploring the datasets.
+1)Importing and exploring the datasets.
-Preprocessing the text data to remove noise.
+2)Preprocessing the text data to remove noise.
 Splitting the data into training and testing sets.
 Training various classification models to identify fake news.
 Evaluating the performance of these models using accuracy and classification metrics.